Robert Altman: Political views

 In November 2000, Altman claimed that he would move to Paris if George W. Bush were elected, but joked that he had meant Paris, Texas, when it came to pass.
 He noted that "the state would be better off if he (Bush) is out of it."
 Altman was an outspoken marijuana user, and served as a member of the NORML advisory board.
 He was also an atheist and an anti-war activist.
 He was one of numerous public figures, including linguist Noam Chomsky and actress Susan Sarandon, who signed the "Not in Our Name" declaration opposing the 2003 invasion of Iraq.
 Julian Fellowes believes that Altman's anti-war and anti-Bush stance cost him the Best Director Oscar for Gosford Park.

 Altman despised the television series M*A*S*H which followed his 1970 film, citing it as being the antithesis of what his movie was about, and citing its anti-war messages as being "racist".
-In the 2001 DVD commentary for MASH, he stated clearly the reasons for which he disapproved of the series.
+In the 2001 DVD commentary for M*A*S*H, he stated clearly the reasons for which he disapproved of the series.